-It is possible for a Bugzilla user to take advantage of character set encoding ambiguities to inject HTML into Bugzilla comments.
+If you've upgraded from an older version, then it may be possible for a Bugzilla user to take advantage of character set encoding ambiguities to inject HTML into Bugzilla comments.
 This could include malicious scripts.
-Due to internationalization concerns, we are unable to incorporate by default the code changes suggested by the CERT advisory (http://www.cert.org/tech_tips/malicious_code_mitigation.html#3) on this issue.
-Making the change in Example 4-4 will prevent this problem.
+This is because due to internationalization concerns, we are unable to turn the utf8 parameter on by default for upgraded installations.
+Turning it on manually will prevent this problem.